mateoBa/minesweeker/README.md

 I am taking some basic rules to draw the matrix.
 I am returning list of list to do simpler to test it, but if it will be implemented in a clint we should send the entire information and the client is going to represent it in the best way.

 Using the ? sign to represent a hidden box and '*' sign to represent a Bomb.
 The api returns the matrix in list of list, every list is a column just in case.

+## Dropet in Digital Ocean
+If you don't want to install it in your personal machine, you can test it using this server http://167.99.151.128/ I have already created a user to test, username=test password=adminadmin

+Please, let me know any question or advice.